FreeCAD/FreeCAD-documentation/wiki/Manual_A_gentle_introduction.md

 ![](images/Exercise_python_01.jpg )

 But the Python console has another very important use   * Every time you press a toolbar button, or perform other operations in FreeCAD, some Python code is printed in the console and executed.
-By leaving the Python console open, you can literally see the Python code unfold as you work, and in no time, almost without knowing it, you will learning some of the Python language.
+By leaving the Python console open, you can literally see the Python code unfold as you work, and in no time, almost without knowing it, you will find yourself learning some of the Python language.

 FreeCAD also has a [macros system](Macros.md), which allows you to record actions to be replayed later.
 This system also uses the Python console, by simply recording everything that is done in it.